victorchall/vlm-caption/README.md

 - **Bulk Processing**: Process entire directories of images
 - **Output**: Saves captions as .txt files alongside original images

-A GUI is a work-in-progress, but will not be much more than a simple wrapper to edit `caption.yaml`, thus low priority.
+The GUI is a simple wrapper to edit `caption.yaml` if you wish to just use CLI.

 ## Configuration